Family Law FAQ

 Q: At what age are children allowed to decide where they live?

-A: There is no specific age at which courts deem children in Oregon able to make decisions regarding custody and visitation.
+A: There is no specific age at which courts deem children in Oregon able to make decisions regarding custody and parenting time.
 These issues are handled on a case-by-case basis.
-There does seem to be a general consensus that teenagers should be given more latitude to give input into these situations but custodial parents are well advised to not withhold visitation with the child from the non-custodial parent without first carefully considering to possible consequences of not complying with a current visitation plan.
+There does seem to be a general consensus that teenagers should be given more latitude to give input into these situations but custodial parents are well advised to not withhold parenting time with the child from the non-custodial parent without first carefully considering to possible consequences of not complying with a current parenting time plan.

 Q: In a relocation, does the custodial parent need the consent of the other parent before he or she can move with the child?